-Tuscany is my land and beyond the hills that form a curtain on the horizon, I know there is the sea.
+Tuscany is my land, and beyond the hills that form a curtain on the horizon, I know there is the sea.
 Mine are the natural colors of frescoes, and the ideograms that flower from the canvas, the synthesis of my language.

-The body of work that Arco Gallery presents is part of a series of very intimate landscapes inspired by the land of Tuscany in Italy, where Buggiani grew up.
+The body of work that Arco Gallery presents is part of a series of intimate landscapes inspired by the land of Tuscany in Italy, where Buggiani grew up.

-These works are prepared with a unique technique of fresco on canvas, mixing sand with pigment.The Tuscan countryside with it’s ancient villages and hills is rendered through the juxtaposition of large fields of earthy colors, warm reds and bright oranges.
+These works are prepared with a unique technique of fresco on canvas, mixing sand with pigment.The Tuscan countryside with its ancient villages and hills is rendered through the juxtaposition of large fields of earthy colors: warm reds, bright oranges and lushes lemony yellows.